freeradical13/freeradical13.github.io/index.md

 ## Lipids

-[Lipids][] are a broad category of biomolecules which are mostly hydrocarbons and are only soluble in non-polar solvents.
+[Lipids][] are a broad category of biomolecules which are mostly hydrocarbons and are only soluble in non-polar solvents (i.e. hydrophobic).

 ### Glycerides

-[Glycerides][] (or fats) are lipids made with an ester bond between Glycerol and one or more fatty acids.
+[Glycerides][] are lipids with an ester bond between Glycerol and one or more fatty acids.
+The ester bond is made with dehydration synthesis.

-[Glycerol][] (or glycerine or glycerin) is a hydrocarbon with a 3 Carbon backbone and 3 Hydroxyls:
+[Glycerol][] (or glycerine or glycerin) is an alcohol with a 3 Carbon backbone and 3 Hydroxyls:

 <pre>
    H